hassio-addons/build-env/README.md

         Pass additional build arguments into the Docker build.
         This option can be repeated for multiple key/value pairs.

+    --cache-tag <tag>
+        Specify the tag to use as cache image version.
+        Defaults to 'latest'.

     -c, --no-cache
         Disable build from cache.